African and African-American Studies

 AAAS 90.3: Afro-Diasporic Dialogues: Latin America and the U.S.

-Nationalism and Social Movements in Latin America and the Caribbean; African Diaspora in Latin America; Gender and Sexuality in the Caribbean; and Latin American and Caribbean Migration
+Nationalism and Social Movements in Latin America and the Caribbean; African Diaspora in Latin America; Africana Political Thought; Gender and Sexuality Studies; Migration Studies

 “Amy Jacques Garvey, Theodore Bilbo, and the Paradoxes of Black Nationalism,” in Global Circuits of Blackness: Interrogating the African Diaspora, J M Rahier, P C Hintzen, and F Smith, (eds.)
 (2010) 152-173.